auth0/jwks-rsa-java/README.md

 `RateLimitJwkProvider` will limit the amounts of different signing keys to get in a given time frame.

-> By default the rate is limited to 10 different keys per minute but these values can be changed
+> By default the rate is limited to 10 different keys per minute but these values can be changed.

 ```java
 JwkProvider url = new UrlJwkProvider("https://samples.auth0.com/");